Azure/autorest/docs/openapi/howto/archboard_feedback.md

 ## Rename a model attribute

+Since attribute name are used in JSON serialization, the recommendation will vary depending on the status of your API.

+- If you API is still in design or in preview, we encourage to update the RestAPI server implementation to the new name, and then update the Swagger accordingly.
-Since attribute name are used in JSON serialization, we need to declare a mapping between the SDK name and the JSON name.
+- If you API is GA and changing the server name would be a breaking change, we need to declare a mapping between the SDK name and the JSON name.
 It's achieved with the extensions
 `x-ms-client-name` :

 ``` json